Kilt,

 No. Variety is the spice of life.

-That you must be gay, a crossdresser, a tranvestite or otherwise somehow queer?
+That you must be gay, a crossdresser, a transvestite or otherwise somehow queer?
 For wearing a kilt?
 Neglect those people.
-They are not worth giving any thoughts at all.
+They are in a league not worth giving any thoughts at all.
 Besides, time is with you.
-The world is becoming more and more tolerent.
-It is ok to be gay, and it is becoming ok for men (and women) to be gender-fluid, andregoneous and transgender.
-The fact that these groups overall in the civilized part of the world are being well accepted, means that it is no problem for a man to wear a kilt.
+The world is becoming more and more tolerant.
+It is ok to be gay, and it is becoming ok for men (and women) to be gender-fluid, androgynous and transgender.
+The fact that these groups in most parts of the civilized world are being fully accepted, means that it is no problem for a man to wear a kilt - or a skirt or a dress.
+Of course, some men in kilts are gay, but so what?
+Most gay men are wearing trousers.
+And hardly any crossdresser should ever think of wearing a manly garment like a kilt.

 How do you start wearing a kilt in public?